Save to List My Reading List

 Any dues for affiliates shall be determined by resolutions and these bylaws.

 This section of the bylaws template also addresses the number of terms each director may serve and whether there are any qualifications such as age or abilities required for serving as a director.
-If you haven’t read the board of directors complete guide then you should as it will answer all of your board questions.
+If you haven't read the Board of Directors Complete Guide, then you should, as it will answer all of your board questions.

-ARTICLE IV, BOARD OF DIRECTORS4.01 Number of Directors
+4.01 Number of Directors

 [YOUR NONPROFITS NAME] shall have a board of directors consisting of at least 4 and no more than 15 directors.
 Within these limits, the board may increase or decrease the number of directors serving on the board, including for the purpose of staggering the terms of directors.